 The C-dependencies of Sequoia PGP (see “Building Sequoia”)

-$PATH.
-If you do that, then you should be able to use OpenPGP CA as follows:
+Now, you should be able to run OpenPGP CA as follows:

 OpenPGP CA uses an SQLite database to keep track of its state.
 This database is stored in a single file in the filesystem.
 This file is the only element of the filesystem that OpenPGP CA modifies - and it is the only file that you need to backup to have a copy of the full state of your OpenPGP CA instance.